DennisRudolf/Continuous_Authentication/README.md

 ## Extension to Non-Interactive Authentication Protocol

 The enrolment protocol remains unchanged, as no modifications are required to ensure compatibility with the non-interactive variant of our authentication protocol.
-Therefore, we focus solely on the authentication protocol and its modifications.
+Therefore, we focus solely on the authentication protocol and its modifications, which are highlighted in bold in the [Non-Interactive Authentication Protocol](non-interactive_authentication_protocol.PNG).

 Specifically, by a non-interactive protocol, we refer to a setting where the challenge is generated directly by the prover.
 However, a minimal degree of interaction remains necessary to maintain continuous authentication, as the proof's validity must still be verified.